s-20/unnamed/CharacterCreation.md

 ### Free Form Creation

 Free Form Creation is a bit more direct.
-After establishing Parameters, everyone gets their 20 Ranks to distribute and you go.
+After establishing Parameters, everyone gets their 20 Ranks to distribute, and off you go.
 You can (and should) still discuss your characters as you make them, of course, but there‘s no guided conversation to bring out details.
 This method is good for when you want to get a quick start, or when people have a difficulties finding time to get together.

 ## [Aspects](Aspects.md) (2 Ranks)

 Aspects are specific to each character.
 It‘s a short phrase, usually less than five words, describing major areas of expertise, concepts, or other things important to a character.
-Some examples might include *Damn Good Pilot*, *Elfish Blade-singer*, *Smuggler with Connections*, *Professor of Archaeology at Miskatonic Collage in Arkham*, or *Genetically Enhanced Super Soldier*.
+Some examples might include *Damn Good Pilot*, *Elfish Blade-singer*, *Smuggler with Connections*, *Professor of Archaeology at Miskatonic University*, or *Genetically Enhanced Super Soldier*.
 In other game systems, Aspects might be represented by Character Classes, “Races”, Heritage, or other similar broad concepts.

 Your character starts with two ranks of Aspects chosen and defined by you.
 Having two different Aspects is probably the best idea, but you can put both ranks in one Aspect if you prefer.
 Aspects should be straightforward and easy to interpret.
-They should be flexible as well, and apply to a number of situations, but not be so broad they apply to **every** situation.
+They should be flexible as well, and apply to a number of situations, but not be so broad they apply to *every* situation.

 If your parameters establish that there are non-human options for characters, and you elect to have such a character, at least one Aspect should involve the alternative Heritage (or whatever) in some way.
 For example, if your campaign has Androids as a possible character option, then at least one Aspect of an Android character should note this fact, but should also have some additional information. *Android* isn‘t a good Aspect, but *Android Science Officer* is. *Hill Dwarf* isn‘t enough, but *Apprentice Hill Dwarf Blacksmith* works well.

 ## [Traits](Traits.md), [Skills](Skills.md), and [Connections](Connections.md) (20 Ranks)

 You get 20 Ranks to divide between the following groups of Characteristics.
-Try for at least three of each type, and should put at least 5 ranks into each group.
+Try for at least three of each type, and you should put at least 5 ranks into each group.
 Characteristics are limited to no more than 5 ranks during character creation.

 **[Traits](Traits.md)** are chosen from a list found [here](Traits.md) and take the form of Adjectives that describe a character‘s broad abilities.
 If your character has a similar sort of core ability that is different from those on the list, you can create a new Trait, as long as you discuss it with the game group or at least your GM so that everyone knows what it represents.